ParseLM/ParseLM/PUBLISHING.md

 1. **Fix Tests**: Update the tests to work with the new module structure
 2. **Add CI/CD**: Set up GitHub Actions for automated testing and publishing
 3. **Add More Documentation**: Improve the README and add API documentation
 4. **Version Bump Strategy**: Implement semantic versioning automation
+5. **Automate Publish Testing**: Integrate the publish testing into the CI/CD pipeline